grunzer/Devices-docs/surface/service-guides/surface-pro-12in-component-disassembly-and-reassembly.md

 ### Procedure Installation USB-C Charging Port

-1.  **Install USB-C FPC PSA (Re-use only)** – This step is only required if you are reusing the original USB-C FPC module.
+1.  **Install USB-C FPC PSA (Re-use only)** – This step is only required if you're reusing the original USB-C FPC module.
 Apply the new PSA provided in the replacement kit onto the back of the USB-C FPC using the rectangular alignment marks for guidance.